Urinary tract infection (UTI) in men rarely occurs before 50 years of age.

 Imaging of the urinary tract is recommended for men with persistent haematuria, voiding dysfunction without a clearly identifiable cause such as benign prostatic hyperplasia (BPH), failure of initial therapy, or signs of upper tract infection.

 Treatment with a fluoroquinolone antibiotic is generally appropriate in men as they are likely to have a UTI classified as complicated.
 Asymptomatic bacteriuria does not require treatment except before urological procedures.

-Urinary tract infection (UTI) is an inflammatory reaction of the urinary tract epithelium in response to pathogenic micro-organisms, most commonly bacteria.
+UTI is an inflammatory reaction of the urinary tract epithelium in response to pathogenic micro-organisms, most commonly bacteria.

 History and exam

 Key diagnostic factors